Burq11/Bachelor-Thesis/docs/progress.md

 - connect to the already cleaned database locally [x]
 - expose the endpoints via notebook [x]

-**Outcome and Bottelnecks**
+**Outcome and Bottlenecks**
-*endpoints were accesable, but the code and logic is quite complicated.
+- endpoints were accesable, but the code and logic is quite complicated.
 Maybe we can hide the request somewhere under a button or a feature
-*
 ---

 ### Week 2 – Testing localy

 **Objectives**
 The local setup should work on Martins notebook maybe we switch already to parquets
 Send Dataframes?

 **Tasks**
 - more endpoints [x]
 - We can query large chunks of data thanks to parquets [x]
-- testing the endpoints with copy of Martins Notebook + demo for MArtin []
+- testing the endpoints with copy of Martins Notebook + demo for Martin []
 - setting semantic limit based on what Martin uses []
 - creating a helper function in the notebook that loads the parquete and transforms the response into dataframe so that the client just asks for the data []

-**Outcome**

--
+**Outcome & Bottlenecks**
+- endpoints represent the state of Martin notebook.
+- Trying to figure out what kind of limits should I set for the data, since its should be scalable.

 ---